sreeni0406/sreeni/Home.md

 Instead, it is recommended to perform role checks with a stable identifier.

-You can use a Stormpath Group`s `href` property as the role 'name' and check that:
+You can use a Stormpath Group's `href` property as the role 'name' and check that:

     String groupHref = stormpathGroup.getHref();
     if (subject.hasRole(name)) {